Punjabi culture: Dance

 Punjabi dances are performed either by men or by women.
 The dances range from solo to group dances and also sometimes dances are done along with Punjabi traditional musical instruments.
 Bhangra is one of the most famous dances originating in the Punjab by farmers during the harvesting season.
 It was mainly performed while farmers did agricultural chores.
 As they did each farming activity they would perform bhangra moves on the spot.
 This allowed them to finish their job in a pleasurable way.
 For many years, farmers performed bhangra to showcase a sense of accomplishment and to welcome the new harvesting season.
 Traditional bhangra is performed in a circle and is performed using traditional dance steps.
 Traditional bhangra is now also performed on occasions other than during the harvest season.
-Giddha is also a famous dance from Punjab.
-This dance is for women and originates thousands of years ago, it resembles femininity and beauty.
+A well-known dance for women is the giddha.

 Art

 Painting in the Punjab developed during the reign of Iltutmish of the Khilji dynasty, who had patronized that.
 A historical reference to this was made in the Tarikh-I-Ferozeshi.
 Sikh art, including Sikh painting, is mostly derived from Punjab's art traditions.
 B.N.
 Goswamy argues that painting in the Punjab goes back to the 16th century and became influenced by the Mughal school in the early half of the 18th century.
 Punjabi Sikh forays into painting were mostly limited to wall paintings decorating the walls of religious sites up until the early 19th century.
 Miniature painting depicting Hindu religious scenes and themes was popular in the Punjab Hills amongst the various Pahari Rajput states.

 Between 1810–1830, the Sikhs began to commission these Pahari artists to paint Sikh subjects and settings, mostly Sikh royalty and nobility.
 After Sikhs began to progressively come into more and more contact with Europeans after 1830, the main influence on Punjabi Sikh art shifted from Pahari styles and methods to European ones.
 The Punjabi form and localization of Company paintings would be born out of this increased interaction between European and Punjabi artists.
 Thus, Pahari-influenced traditional miniature paintings began to be surmounted by European-influenced Company school paintings.
 Lahori and Amritsari artists increasingly abandoned using the traditional Indic medium of gouache for watercolour techniques.